US Supreme Court deals setback to LGBT rights in web designer case | Law-Order

 US Supreme Court deals setback to LGBT rights in web designer case

-In a blow to LGBT rights, the U.S. Supreme Court on Friday ruled that the constitutional right to free speech allows certain businesses to refuse to provide services for same-sex weddings, ruling in favor of a web designer who cited her Christian beliefs in challenging a Colorado anti-discrimination law.
+In a blow to LGBT rights, the U.S. Supreme Court's conservative majority on Friday ruled that the constitutional right to free speech allows certain businesses to refuse to provide services for same-sex weddings, a decision that the dissenting liberal justices called a "license to discriminate."
+The justices ruled 6-3 in favor of a web designer named Lorie Smith who cited her Christian beliefs in challenging a Colorado anti-discrimination law.

 - Country: